ampproject/amphtml/README.md

 If you are a contributor to AMP or you want to become one please **[apply to attend](https://events.withgoogle.com/amp-contributor-summit/)**!

-If you'd like to give a talk at the summit please **[submit a talk proposal](https://goo.gl/forms/DCpv5ZWfH5drqqVh1)** by July 31, 2018.
-Please note, that this is a technical summit.
-Don’t worry that your talk might not be polished enough.
-We’re excited to hear from everyone!

 ⚡⚡⚡

 # AMP HTML ⚡